ZouShilong1024/CycleDiff/README.md

 <!-- - 06-30-2025: Release pre-trained cat-to-dog image translation model.
 See USAGE.md for usage examples. -->

 ## 🚀 Train CycleDiff from scratch
-### 0. prepare dataset
+### 0. prepare dataset and pretrained
-The training and testing dataset structure should look like:
+The structure of the dataset should be as follows:
 ```
 datasetA2B
 |-- train